-The PDCP Application and accompanying documents should be emailed to the PDCP coordinator or brought to the Teaching and Learning Office by making an appointment.
-Applicants must submit the completed application form, a copy of the Official Statement of Status of Eligibility, and a copy of the temporary certificate.
-Upon notification of approval, applicants will receive a copy of the Payment / Payroll Deduction Authorization Form to make payment or initiate payroll deduction authorization at the MCPS Finance Department.
-Documentation of payment or payroll deduction authorization must be emailed to the PDCP coordinator.
+Upon notification of application approval, applicants will receive a copy of the Payment / Payroll Deduction Authorization Form to make payment or initiate payroll deduction authorization at the MCPS Finance Department.
+Documentation of payment or payroll deduction authorization must be emailed to the PDCP Coordinator.
 Following receipt of this confirmation, the PDCP participant will be scheduled for a mandatory PDCP Orientation session.

-Marion County Publics Schools is committed to supporting the PDCP participant in completion of the necessary certification steps required to apply for a Florida Department of Education Professional Teaching Certificate.
-A timeline of tasks will provide a pathway to success identifying key points for taking and passing the certification exam within the temporary certificate validity period.
-PDCP participants are required to attend test preparation sessions offered through MCPS free of charge.
-The PDCP program cost does not include the cost of the Florida Teacher Certification Exam.
-For more information, visit the FTCE website.
+The PDCP Timeline provides pacing for taking and passing the Florida Teacher Certification Examinations within the temporary certificate validity period.
+PDCP participants are expected to attend test preparation sessions offered through MCPS free of charge.
+The PDCP program cost does not include the cost of the Florida Teacher Certification Examinations.
+For more information about these certification exams, visit the FTCE website.